Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies.

 The Board evaluation process

 The Board’s individual Director’s performance is reviewed on an annual basis in February of each year headed by Kevin Craig and includes the other members of the Remuneration Committee, as the Remuneration Committee.
 The review looks at the individual and the Group’s performance and will look at any feedback from the Board members or Senior Executives in the Group along with individual company and the Group’s results.
-The committee will consider feedback on each Executive provided by the Chairman.
+The committee will consider feedback on each Executive provided by the Executive Chairman.
 The Remuneration Committee will then report back to the individual Director.